jdillonh/Code-Samples/README.md

 Also see my [Maniplative DNS Proxy](https://github.com/jdillonh/Manipulative-DNS-Proxy) that handles UDP and TCP DNS connections, that fields DNS requests by forwarding them upstream to an exisisting resolver and redirects 404's to a given website.

-See my Python [Trie](https://github.com/jdillonh/python-trie) for a datastructure example.
+See my Python [Trie](https://github.com/jdillonh/python-trie) ("lookup tree") for a datastructure example.

 ### Personal Projects
 #### Lua + Games